< Back to List

 Importance: 9/10

-Ignorance is the field for the others, whether they be dormant, attenuated, interrupted, or active.
+Ignorance is the field for the other afflictions, whether they are dormant, attenuated, interrupted, or active.

 Click to read insights...